-You may have seen stories about cool college elective classes, but some institutions really embrace the cutting edge by being among the first to offer obscure degree programs in niche fields of study.
+You may have seen stories about cool college elective classes, but some institutions really embrace the road less travelled by being among the first to offer obscure degree programs in niche fields of study.
 And some of these off-the-beaten-path majors can lead to amazing careers in high-demand industries for the students brave enough to pursue them.
+Fortunately, many of these unique college degrees have fully online or hybrid formats for people who like to live off the beaten track but still want to tuck a degree under their belt.
+So if you’re looking for cool things to major in college, read on!

 Oftentimes, these unique, highly focused degree programs catch on because of the strong career potential associated with them.
 Although you probably never knew some of these strange majors existed because they're only available at a limited number of schools, we chose to spotlight some that we think can lead to big bucks, early entrance into an emerging industry, or just a really fascinating career path.
 Check out these eight obscure degrees, and how they might pay off: